How to create a cycle flow chart using four arrows in a circle

 For example, for the shape:

 - in the top - select Rotate Right 90o

 - on the right - select Flip Vertical

 - in the bottom - select Rotate Left 90o.

-- In the Format Shape pane (to open the Format Shape pane, right-click on the shape and choose Format Shape... in the popup menu), on the Shape Options tab, in the Size & Properties group, in the Size section, choose or enter different volumes – 90o, 180o and 270o in the Rotation edit box:
+- On the Format Shape pane (to open the Format Shape pane, right-click on the shape and choose Format Shape... in the popup menu), on the Shape Options tab, in the Size & Properties group, in the Size section, choose or enter different volumes – 90o, 180o and 270o in the Rotation edit box:

-After rotating, it should look like:
+After rotating, it should look like this: